manikandan-e/docs/designs/multi-host-postcode.md

 **Postcode Flow:**

  - BMC power-on the Host.
- - Host starts send postcode IPMI message continuously to BMC.
+ - Host starts sending the postcode IPMI message continuously to the BMC
- - The ipmbbridged(phosphor-ipmi-ipmb)  extract the postcode from the IPMI message.
+ - The ipmbbridged(phosphor-ipmi-ipmb) extracts the postcode from IPMI message
- - The ipmbd(phosphor-ipmi-host) append host information and send to phosphor-host-postd.
+ - The ipmbd(phosphor-ipmi-host) appends host information with postcode and sends to the phosphor-host-postd.
- - phosphor-host-postd sends postcode events to phosphor-post-code-manager as well displays postcode in the seven segment display.
+ - phosphor-host-postd sends postcode events to the phosphor-post-code-manager and displays postcode in the seven segment display.
- - phosphor-post-code-manager store the postcode in directory.
+ - phosphor-post-code-manager stores the postcode as history in the /var directory.

 ##  Platform Specific OEM Handler (fb-ipmi-oem)